Serological testing for hepatitis A immunity is not routinely recommended, but may be appropriate for some people

 - people with an unexplained previous episode of hepatitis or jaundice

 People with unexplained jaundice should also be tested for other causes of hepatitis, including hepatitis B.

 These people may need to be tested for total hepatitis A antibodies or IgG antibodies against hepatitis A virus.
 A positive test indicates immunity to hepatitis A. People who are immune do not need hepatitis A vaccination.

 To better interpret serological testing results, discuss them with the laboratory that performed the test.
 Ensure that the laboratory receives the relevant clinical information.

 Serological testing to assess immunity after vaccination against hepatitis A is neither necessary nor appropriate.
-This is because antibody titres are usually below the detection limits of the routinely available commercial tests for antibodies against hepatitis A virus.7
+This is because, even in persons who are likely immune, antibody titres are often below the detection limits of the routinely available commercial tests for antibodies against hepatitis A virus.7